Beating the odds and neuromuscular scoliosis: Colin’s story

 Again, Colin’s team convened, evaluated the benefits of another major surgery, and decided to move forward.
 The procedure was scheduled for the spring of 2020.
 For a while, COVID-19 put the timing in question, but by May, infection rates in Massachusetts were going down.
 That, plus the strict safety measures at Boston Children’s, helped his parents and care team decide it was in Colin’s best interest to proceed.

 The surgery took place on a Monday.
 After five days in the ICU, and overcoming some difficult respiratory issues, Colin went home on Friday.
-That same afternoon, he wheeled himself outside so he could help his father wash the car.
+That same afternoon, he wheeled himself outside and helped his father wash the car.

 Helping Colin be Colin